Mission-Kontrol/MissionKontrol-rails/README.md

 ## Description

 [MissionKontrol](https://missionkontrol.io) is a simple and effective admin interface for your applications or microservices.
+Unlike gems like active admin or rails admin, there's no significant coding needed to get started.

 It is a self hosted application that is quick and easy to set up, even if you aren't a developer.
 MissionKontrol doesn't need to know anything about your application(s) in order to work, it just needs to connect to your database(s).

 **MisisonKontrolRelay** is a gem that gives your version of MissionKontrol more power and better features by providing it with more information about your application (such as model associations and validations).